October 27, 2020

 Many premed programs require students to have a certain number of shadowing hours before they even apply to schools.
 This is because they want to make sure you know what to expect from a career as a doctor, nurse, midwife, or physician assistant.

-Our Dominican Republic program guarantees 40 hours of shadowing on hospital frontlines.
-We want to make sure you get the most out of your experience so we make sure we know where your interests lie.
-You get to observe cases that you’re interested in.
+Our hospital doctor shadowing program in the Dominican Republic guarantees 40 hours of shadowing on hospital frontlines.
+We want to make sure you get the most out of your experience, so we make sure we know where your interests lie.

 Shadowing a doctor or physician helps you decide if medicine is right for you.
 You may even find another specialty that you like more.
 Shadowing allows you to head into your academic career with the confidence that you’re on the right path.